danieloskarsson/jsond/README.md

 JSOND (JSON Definition) is a simple, yet powerful, definition language for JSON text.

 The purpose of JSOND is to facilitate development and documentation of JSON text.
-To replace example values and enable validation.

 JSOND is designed to be a minimal superset of JSON.